Copper Harbor refuge

-Fort Wilkins wasn't a romantic place then, but it's fun to visit now.
+Fort Wilkins wasn't a fun place then, but it's fun to visit now.
 The fort, abandoned in 1870, was restored by the WPA in the 1930s.
 Costumed actors play real residents, and quarters are furnished as they were in 1870.

-The 1866 Copper Harbor Lighthouse also is part of Fort Wilkins State Park, although it's closed to tourists because access is privately owned.
+The 1866 Copper Harbor Lighthouse also is part of Fort Wilkins State Park, although it's closed to tourists because land access is privately owned.

 A few blocks away, from a dock surrounded by gift shops, the Isle Royale Queen III crosses to Isle Royale National Park, 50 miles across Lake Superior.